helidon-io/helidon/docs/mp/openapi/openapi-generator.md

 #### Generating a New Project and Generating *Into* an Existing Project

 You can use the OpenAPI generator to create a new project or to generate files into an existing project.
 Some developers do both, using the generator to create the project at first and then to update the project as they evolve the OpenAPI document or change the generation options they select.
-Others create the project in some other way—​for example, using the [Helidon CLI][helidon-cli].
+Others create the project in some other way—​for example, using the [Helidon CLI](../../cli.md).
 The OpenAPI generator CLI and plug-in both support each type of usage.

 If the OpenAPI generator finds a pre-existing API or model file, it overwrites it with the latest content.
 It does *not* overwrite a `pom.xml` file or test files.
 This is important because certain generation settings can influence the generated dependencies in the `pom.xml` file.
 For example, the `serializationLibrary` setting creates dependencies on either JSON-B or Jackson artifacts.
 As a result, changing the generation options can change the dependencies your project should have.
 If you rerun the generator, the old `pom.xml` remains and does not reflect the revised depencencies.